mfurnival-star/scene-designer/docs/modules.index.md

 Purpose
 - Curated, human-readable list of modules and facades in this repo.
 - Keep it short: what exists, where to import from, and recent changes.
-- For rules/philosophy, see SCENE_DESIGNER_MANIFESTO.md.
+- For rules/philosophy, see SCENE_DESIGNER_MANIFESTO.txt.

 Update Policy
 - Edit this file when modules are added/removed/renamed.
 - Keep entries brief; link to source when needed.

+**Comment Policy:**
+- During development, header and function-level comments may be omitted from source files to reduce file size and speed iteration.
+- Before production/release, restore concise summary headers and key function comments as per engineering rules.

 Facades (public import paths)
 - ./canvas.js → buildCanvasPanel (delegates to canvas-core.js)